apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ]
 ```

+### 2. Github
-2. Collect a GitHub repo and a Jira board in parallel
+Collect a GitHub repo and a Jira board in parallel

 Below is an example for collecting a GitHub repo and a Jira board in parallel.
 It has a single stage with a GitHub task and a Jira task.
 Since users can configure multiple Jira connection, it's required to pass in a `connectionId` for Jira task to specify which connection to use.